alokkumarr/my-big-project-/doc/operations.md

 To upgrade an existing installation, follow the same steps as for installing an entirely new environment.
 The deploy command will detect an already existing installation and upgrade it.

+# Interfaces

+The SAW system is exposed on port 80 of the target host.
+It provides both SAW Web, SAW Security endpoints.